jblindsay/whitebox-tools/manual/WhiteboxToolsManual.md

 #### 7.12.22 Exp2

-Returns the exponential (base 2) of values in a raster.
+Returns the exponential (base 2) of values in a raster..

 *Parameters*: